walkerh1/rust-monkey/README.md

 *Rust* interpreter and compiler for the *Monkey* programming language, based on the books by Thorsten Ball.

 ## Additional language features
-In addition to all the langauge features included in vanilla *Monkey*, this implementation adds:
+In addition to all the langauge features of vanilla *Monkey*, this implementation also includes:
 * logical operators `&&` and `||`
 * `while` loop
 * assignment (e.g. `x = x + 1;`)